yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 * Implementations SHOULD NOT negotiate cipher suites based on non-ephemeral (static) finite-field Diffie-Hellman key agreement.

-  Rationale: These cipher suites, which have assigned values starting
+  Rationale: These cipher suites, which have assigned values prefixed by "TLS_DH_*", have several drawbacks, especially
-               with the string "TLS_DH_*", have several drawbacks, especially the fact that they do not support forward secrecy.
+               the fact that they do not support forward secrecy.

 * Implementations MUST support and prefer to negotiate cipher suites